w3c/wai-statements/index.md

 ## List and description of elements {#Listofelements}

 This section contains a list of potential elements that can be included in an accessibility statement for a website or mobile application.
 Every element has a short explanation, one or more examples and a proposed dataformat.
 Anyone setting up an accessibility statement can use any of these elements.
-Section 'minimal model accessibility statement' and section 'comprehensive model accessibility statement' provide examples of a minimal and a comprehensive accessibility statement.

-Remark: The elements below could be presented folded and then unfold if they are clicked/active.
-The textareas and buttons are there for discussion only.
+Section 'minimal model accessibility statement' and section 'comprehensive model accessibility statement' provide examples of a minimal and a comprehensive accessibility statement. <strong>Comment:</strong> The textareas and buttons are there for discussion only.
 They do not work..

 {% include excol.html type="start" id="Title_input" %}
 ### Title of Accessibility Statement